darius3241/Software-Defined-Radio/README.md

 # Software-Defined-Radio
 This project is a quadrature sampling down converter software defined radio reciver for Engineering Electronics II at Walla Walla University.
-My partners are Caleb Nelson(https://github.com/Dizzerin/Software-Defined-Radio) and Eric Walsh
+My partners are Caleb Nelson(https://github.com/Dizzerin/Software-Defined-Radio) and Eric Walsh https://github.com/Eric-Walsh/Software-Defined-Radio-Project

+Files for the project can be found above this README.md section
 ## Design Objectives
 Our professor, [Dr. Rob Frohne](https://github.com/frohro), gave us the following design objectives:
   1. Minimum discernible signal less than 1 uV